 My understanding of what may have caused my cancers has evolved over time.
 In the beginning, I looked to toxic exposure, but then stress moved to the forefront.
 Today, I am also open to the idea that cancer was allowed to grow in my body because I had unresolved emotional wounds that could only be healed by using my gifts to serve others.
 Then again, maybe it was the chicken pox virus that has been loosely tied to both of my cancers.
 I think it’s difficult to say for sure, but what I can say for sure is that I now have a deeper understanding of what is expected from me as I travel down my divine path.”

-EDITOR’S NOTE: As of September 2019, Kathy is thriving in health post-diagnosis.
+EDITOR’S NOTE: As of May 2022, Kathy is thriving in health post-diagnosis.
+Here is her update:

 To receive an email any time Kathy’s profile is commented on or updated, scroll to the bottom of her profile and click “subscribe.”

 Did you know that The Radical Remission Project puts out a monthly newsletter with even more stories of healing as well as upcoming events and the latest news?!
 Sign up HERE!

 Finally, feel free to leave a COMMENT below.
 We love hearing from you!